JaCon25/Portfolio_JC/README.md

 This was a project to create a call centre dashboard, to give the management team visibility of daily/weekly call stats and call agent performance.
 With emphasis particularly on average call time, call waiting, calls answered and calls resolved.

-The design is fresh, clean and modern, and well-structured which enables the user to quickly assimilate data.
+The design is fresh, clean and modern, and well-structured which enables the user to quickly assimilate the data.
 With the interactive functionality the user can view call specifics by clicking on the agent photo and/or call by department chart.

 [Click here](https://public.tableau.com/views/CallCentreDashboard_17139916267290/Dashboard1?:language=pt-BR&:sid=&:display_count=n&:origin=viz_share_link) to view on Tableau Public.